 A number plate search in South Africa is a way of how to trace someone by car registration.
 If you are searching for the owner of a certain vehicle license plate.
 You can look at online or offline options.
 Know what the procedures are upfront.
-There are various reasons as to why someone would want to search for a vehicle owners details using their number plates.
+There are a few reasons as to why someone would want to search for a vehicle owners details using their number plates.

-If you spot an obviously drunk driver, or see a vehicle owner behaving recklessly.
+If you spot an obviously drunk driver or see a vehicle owner behaving recklessly.
 Your duty as a responsible citizen would be to take down the number plate and then to report the driver to the authorities.

 Witnessing a crime or hijacking is the third reason to trace the owner of a vehicle through a number plate search.

 This may also interest you: Performing a Criminal Record Check